7 Tips On How to Determine Value of a Used Camper

 Of course, I understand the need for due diligence because there seem to be so many things that can go wrong with a used camper, and they are mostly hidden.

-Find out who owns the camper, how?
+Find out who owns the camper and how.
 Ask for the title.
-Always talk with the owner and not an uncle, aunt or son of the owner.
-If the person you are talking to can’t answer where the title is then I suggest to walk away.
+Always talk with the owner, not the owner’s uncle, aunt, or son.
+If the person you are talking to can’t answer where the title is, then I suggest walking away.

-Sometimes there is a lean on the trailer and the title maybe held by the lean holder, bank or lending company.
-You need to know this information to make sure if you purchase the camper the lean is paid off.
+Sometimes, there is a lean on the trailer, and the title may be held by the lean holder, bank, or lending company.
+You need to know this information to ensure the loan is paid off if you purchase the camper.
 You may be liable for the unpaid loan amount.

 But does that mean used campers are worth it?
-And are there certain brands to steer off when buying used campers?
-Plus, what’s the opinion between buying a used camper from a dealership and a private seller?
+Are there certain brands to steer clear of when buying used campers?
+What’s your opinion on buying a used camper from a dealership or a private seller?

 However, here are my two cents on the worth of used travel trailers: